 Rural Medical & Science Scholars is a summer program for high-school students interested in pursuing a career as a family medicine physician in Mississippi.
 Students accepted to the program are between their junior and senior years of high school and have a minimum ACT composite score of 24.

-During the five-week program, students live on the Mississippi State University campus in Starkville, take two college-level pre-med courses, and have the opportunity to shadow family physicians at work.
+During the 4-week program, students live on the Mississippi State University campus in Starkville, take two college-level pre-med courses, and have the opportunity to shadow family physicians at work.

 Tuition, books and room are provided at no charge to participants.
 Food during the program and a $100 registration fee are the only costs to the Rural Medical Scholars.
 The RMS program is administered by the Mississippi State University Extension Service.